sybrk/gemini-pro-bilingual/README.md

 * Consider each prompt starting a new chat, current API setup in the code does not consider previous prompts.
 You can read API documentation to change it.
 * Read privacy policy of Google and act accordingly.
 With free API Google uses your input and outputs to train data.
 Do not use it with confidential content.
 * Read API limitations indicated by Google.
+* sample.xlf file is fully created by Bard.